How Big Is Turkey? Size of Turkey in Miles, KM, and Compared to Texas

 The diversity of ethnicity, language, and culture in Turkey’s population echoes the country’s physical volume and geographical diversity.

-These intertwined facets give Turkey its dynamic identity — a vibrant blend of tradition and modernity, history and innovation, conservativeness and cosmopolitanism; fitting perfectly into its expansive geographical area.
+These factors give Turkey its dynamic identity: a vibrant blend of tradition and modernity, history and innovation, and both conservative and cosmopolitan influences.

 Exactly how big is Turkey in square miles?